 With IoT vulnerabilities becoming the entry point of choice for cyber-attacks, IoT device and system manufacturers are becoming increasingly liable for attacks that lead to breaches of sensitive data, unauthorized access to corporate networks, and large scale internet outages.
 This liability can result in fines, loss of market share, and reputational damage.

-IoT devices are complex systems that can contain more complex vulnerabilities than traditional AppSec approaches can mitigate.
-See below for some examples.
+IoT devices are complex systems that can contain more complex vulnerabilities than traditional AppSec approaches can mitigate, such as:

 Weak and exposed cryptographic keys cause insecure data at rest and in transit.